OrangeFox86/DreamcastControllerUsbPico/README.md

 </p>

 - Only one connected component on the bus may communicate at a time
-- When the bus is neutral, all components should set all I/O as input
+- During communication, a device should not drive both lines HIGH for very long to prevent a downstream device from thinking the bus is free
 - Before a component starts communicating, it must verify the bus is neutral for a sufficient amount of time
-- During communication, a device should not drive both lines HIGH for very long

 <p align="center">
   <img src="images/Maple_Bus_Hardware_Communication.png?raw=true" alt="Maple Bus Hardware Communication"/>